Internal combustion engines experience the majority of their wear when they are started. The three main reasons for this wear are:

 Engines require oil FLOW while oil PRESSURE is related to flow and viscosity.
 See YouTube: The Difference Between Pressure and Flow

-Oil pumps are positive displacement, which means their flow is proportional to speed.
+Oil pumps are positive displacement, which means their flow is directly proportional to speed.

 As you can see by the following photo, engine oils become more viscous (thicker) as they get colder but the 0W-30 oils flow far better than 15W-40.